doctor4891/test-form/README.md

-Simple forms authorization, login and profile view
+Simple forms registration, login and profile view
 ==================================================

 # How to run #